kokas340/BinarySearchTreeRebalance/README.md

 1. **BinarySearchTree**: Represents a binary search tree.
 Provides methods for insertion, traversal, and rebalancing.
 2. **BinaryTreeNode**: Represents a node in the binary search tree.
 Contains an element, left child, and right child.
+3. **BinaryTree**: Represents a basic binary tree structure.
+Contains nodes and basic tree operations.
-3. **BinaryTreePrint**: Utility class for printing the binary tree structure.
+4. **BinaryTreePrint**: Utility class for printing the binary tree structure.

 ## Functionality